Chapter 5.2 – Roll-on/Roll-off (RoRo)

 Despite the surge observed in the past few years, RoRo shipping activities and rates in this market segment remain volatile, influenced by fluctuations in fuel prices, geopolitical tensions, trade policies, and vehicle sales.
 The market also follows seasonal trends tied to vehicle production cycles, sales peaks, and the launch of new car models.
 The shipment of new cars is affected by changing consumer preferences, especially the rising demand for personal vehicles by a growing middle class in developing countries and the rise of Electric Vehicles (EV) and hybrid-powered cars.
 Particularly, the Asia-Pacific region is witnessing a strong upward trend in car sales as a result of an expanding middle class and growing urbanization.
 The Asia-Pacific region is expected to increasingly dominate the new car shipping market segment, with China, Japan, and South Korea being major contributors.

 PCTC (Pure Car and Truck Carrier) and PCC (Pure Car Carrier) vessel types are the workhorses in this market segment.
 While the deepsea RoRo market remains very important, the intra-regional short-sea RoRo market is expanding, particularly in Europe and Asia.
 These short-sea services are often served by ConRo vessels.
 Vessel utilization rates are critical to profitability, as RoRo vessels must maximize their deck space by carrying the highest number of vehicles per trip.
+Special & heavy cargoes and/or bulk cargoes can constitute 30% of a typical PCTC load.

 Like other shipping sectors, RoRo operators face increasing pressure to reduce emissions.
 Compliance with IMO and other regulations on sulfur emissions, CO₂ reduction, and alternative fuel use affect operating costs and fleet modernization.
 The RoRo market has seen improvements in vessel design, fuel efficiency, and automation.
 The development of mega-RoRo vessels allows for increased capacity and better economies of scale, while digital tracking systems improve logistics transparency.